HorlogeSkynet/CDNUpdates/README.md

 # CDNUpdates

-> A Sublime Text 3 plugin to check for CDN updates in your Web pages
+> A Sublime Text 3 plugin to check for CDN updates in your Web sources

 ![Preview](https://i.imgur.com/hYZHIui.png)

-Bored of manually checking if your CDN (_Content Delivery Network_) are up to date in your web pages ?
+Tired of manually checking if your CDN (_Content Delivery Network_) are up to date in your web pages ?
 Yeah, so was I... :confused:

 This is what this Sublime Text 3 plugin does (well) to help you dealing with this :